kuberto773/jacobtechlearn/Azure_App_Service_container/RequestLoggerApp/README.md

 ## Running locally
 To run the app without Docker, simply run **dotnet run** command.

-- App uses web sockets to display loggged requests.
+- App uses web sockets to display loggged requests (SignalR library).

 It is designed to run alongside with SSL certificate - therefore if you want to **debug/test the app locally**, you need to change the following line in **Program.cs** and replace **wss:// with ws://**: